- Open Access

 The impacts of IAS on ecosystem services and biodiversity are significant with varying estimates, although the total costs can be in of tens of billions of USD according to Pimentel et al. (2005).
 Despite the seeming importance of IAS, few studies have sought to estimate the impact of invasive species on the delivery of holistic ecosystem services in Africa.
 The few studies that have been done have either focused on a single ecosystem service such as surface water supplies (Le Maitre et al. 2000), or a single species like black wattle (Acacia mearnsii De Wild.)
 (De Wit et al. 2001) or P. juliflora (Shiferaw et al. 2019).
 Other studies have identified the effect of IAS on ecosystem services (Sutton et al. 2016; Van Wilgen et al. 2008), but have not monetized the costs of these reductions in ecosystem services, though it is apparent there are costs due to, for example, a reduction in livestock carrying capacity.
 Kashe et al. (2020) analysed the effects of P. juliflora and Salvinia molesta on ecosystem services in Botswana, noting the negative welfare effects on those providing tourism services, and riparian communities.
 They stated the need to monetize these negative effects.
 However, it is notoriously hard to monetize ecosystem service effects, and therefore we used the SEICAT and EICAT (Bacher et al. 2018; Hawkins et al. 2015) methods to provide an indication of the effects of IAS on ecosystem services.
 The overall lower average scores for the societal impact as compared to the ecological impact of IAS suggest that, even with the use of methods that focus on changes in people’s activities, there is still a lack of realisation of the long-term societal consequences caused by IAS, and a disconnection between the direct effects of IAS and their wider ecosystem effects on people’s livelihoods.
 Unfortunately, it is impossible to make inferences about the conditions or causes that affect the non-monetary impacts of IAS based on the survey results.
 Hence, the perceptions about non-monetary costs that we report provide valuable data on the level of societal or ecological impacts that are experienced and should be included in any future studies of the economic costs of IAS.

 Research costs are a negligible part of the total cost estimate.
-This is a consequence of the small number of survey respondents who provided information about research expenditure, and the small figure likely reflects the generally low level of research into IAS across the continent, apart from in South Africa, as evidenced by the low level of articles in peer-reviewed journals and grey literature (Diagne et al. in press).
+This is a consequence of the small number of survey respondents who provided information about research expenditure, and the small figure likely reflects the generally low level of research into IAS across the continent, apart from in South Africa, as evidenced by the low level of articles in peer-reviewed journals and grey literature (Diagne et al. 2021).
 The estimated USD1.9 Mn is a small amount compared to the €132 Mn spent on IAS research by the European Union between 1995 and 2010 (USD 10.7 Mn per annum) (Scalera 2010).
 The reasons for this difference include the limited research capacity and the lack of financial resources.
 Another reason could be a lack of awareness of the effects and costs that IAS have, and therefore there is little pressure to allocate scarce resources to this field of research.
 This is in line with the findings of García-Llorente et al. (2011) who stated that willingness to pay for management of IAS was influenced by knowledge and perception of IAS, as well as an individual’s interest in nature and socio-demographic characteristics.
 The estimates of country costs presented here may help to change perceptions and increase the focus on IAS and the need to provide additional funding for research to reduce the costs of these species to each country’s GDP.

 The substantial cost of IAS revealed by our study, even if incomplete, highlights the need to develop and implement management that is effective against the targeted species, safe for the environment and people, and adapted to the local circumstances.
 The results reveal comparatively small investments in research on IAS.
 Yet, measures are needed that prevent new species from arriving and established species from spreading, and that reduce management costs for widely present and impactful species through methods such as biocontrol.
 The knowledge of how much IAS cost African countries provides policy makers with the evidence needed to enable prioritisation of management measures for IAS, thereby reducing costs in the long term.
 We recommend that benefit:cost analyses are undertaken to guide the limited available resources to research into and implementation of management options that most effectively mitigate the impacts of IAS.
 In addition, our study provides evidence of the need for country and regional quarantine and phytosanitary measures to prevent the entry and spread of new IAS, preventing additional, potentially huge costs as new IAS spread across the continent.